sergiecode/audio-stem-separator/README.md

 A Python-based audio stem separation tool that uses state-of-the-art AI models (Demucs and Open-Unmix) to separate music tracks into individual stems: vocals, drums, bass, and other instruments.

-Created by **Sergie Code** - Software Engineer & Programming Educator
+Created by **Sergie Code** - Softwfare Engineer & Programming Educator

 ## Purpose